Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Experiments and Results

 \subsection{Multi-Terrain Traversal in Real-World Scenarios}

-We deploy the terrain traversal system on the Searcher robotic platform to conduct experiments in real-world scenarios, as shown in the supplemental video, to demonstrating that our approach can traverse multiple terrains in succession.
-Fig. \ref{fig:real_world_snapshot} shows a collection of screenshots from one of the experiments, a scenario involving a high platform and staircases.
-As expected, HTO module successfully generates the hybrid motion and the controller can track the reference trajectory, as shown in Fig.\ref{fig:real_world_plot}.
+We deploy the terrain traversal system on the Searcher robotic platform to conduct experiments in real-world scenarios, as shown in the supplemental video, to demonstrate that our approach can traverse multiple terrains in succession with receding-horizon planning.
+Fig. \ref{fig:real_world_snapshot} shows a collection of snapshots from one of the experiments, a scenario involving a high platform and staircases.
+As expected, the HTO module successfully generates the hybrid motion and the controller can track the reference trajectory, as shown in Fig.\ref{fig:real_world_plot}.